 Elizabeth Renzetti is a bestselling Canadian author and journalist, and the co-author of the Quill & Packet mysteries.
 Her book What She Said: Conversations About Equality was a national bestseller in 2024.
 She was a columnist, feature writer, and reporter at the Globe & Mail for many years.
 In 2020 she won the Landsberg Award […]

-Nita Prose is the author of The Mystery Guest and The Maid, which has sold over 1 million copies worldwide and was published in more than 40 countries.
-A #1 New York Times bestseller and a Good Morning America Book Club pick, The Maid won the Ned Kelly Award for International Crime Fiction, the Fingerprint […]
+Nita Prose is the #1 New York Times bestselling author of The Maid series, which has sold over three million copies worldwide.
+The Maid was a Good Morning America Book Club Pick and won the Ned Kelly Award for International Crim Fiction, the Fingerprint Award for Debut Novel of the Year, and the Anthony Award […]

 Maureen Jennings immigrated to Canada from the UK as a teenager.
 She is the author of the Detective Murdoch Mysteries, which has been adapted to a television series that airs around the world.
 The series is now in its eighteenth season.
 In 2024, Jennings was the recipient of the Grand Master Award from the Crime […]